Hans Otto Roth: Early life and education

-In 1919 he was a part of the Saxon delegation that handed the decision of the Saxon representatives to the government in Mediaş, and afterward, the Saxon Central Committee proclaimed the union of the Saxon people of Transylvania with the Kingdom of Romania.
-He also wrote the Saxon People's Program during this time, which was adopted on 6 November 1919, and was thus considered a key player in the integration of Saxons into Romania.
-He wrote the program after many Saxons complained about the reforms following the accession, and he also led a delegation to Cluj against them.
+In 1919, Roth was part of the Saxon delegation that handed the decision of the Saxon representatives to the government in Mediaş, and afterward, the Saxon Central Committee announced the Transylvanian Saxons' decision to join the Kingdom of Romania.
+Roth also wrote the Saxon People's Program during this time, which was adopted on 6 November 1919, and he was thus considered a key player in the integration of Saxons into Romania.
+He wrote the program after many Saxons complained about the reforms following the accession, and he also led a delegation of Saxon peasants to Cluj to present their complaints to the Directory Council.